Expert opinion on splinting adult patients with neurological injuries

 In the light of a lack of definitive research evidence this study explored expert opinion for splinting in adults with neurological injuries.
 An exploratory, descriptive, qualitative methodology was used with 14 occupational therapists, experienced in neurorehabilitation.

-Data was analysed based on priori themes:-
+Data were analysed based on priori themes:-

 The Model of Practice Development :- most value was placed on personal knowledge gained from experience in the field and being able to individualise treatment for each patient.
 Procedural knowledge gained from clinical experience; reflection on protocols and working with and learning from others was seen as essential in developing skills required for this type of intervention.